FIRST TUESDAYS AT THE CAPITOL

 TMA's comprehensive 2019 legislative agenda advocates what's best for patients and their physicians, from preserving physicians' right to bill for services, to improving Medicaid payment rates, and reducing red tape and hassles.

-DCMS physicians who would like to join their colleagues in Austin can contact Tracy Casto, DCMS director of advocacy, at email@example.com or 214-413-1427.
+DCMS physicians who would like to join their colleagues in Austin or get involved at any level can contact Michael Darrouzet at firstname.lastname@example.org or 214-948-3622.

 The Legislature meets from January through May every odd-numbered year, but members also are plenty busy during the interim.